-Figure 35: Pictorial description of level 0 generating system for class Final Torso.
-This description is comprised of three steps by the generating system.
-For simplicity, the steps by the environment are omitted: the first one results in the initial Vertical Division primitive and later ones result the addition of one or several External Growth primitives, which are contributed by the various limb generating systems.
-Top: The above three steps: each step by the generating system is specified by a set containing one or two level 0 active constraints.
-Bottom: Two examples of level 0 structs generated by this generating system.
+Figure 37: Pictorial description of level 0 generating system for class Final Torso.
+This description is comprised of three steps by the generating system, where for simplicity, the following steps by the environment are omitted.
+The first environmental step results in the initial Vertical Division primitive and the later steps result in the addition of one or several External Growth primitives, which are contributed by the various limb generating systems.
+The shown three steps are those by the generating system: each step is specified by a set containing one or two level 0 active constraints.
+(For this and other level 0 class representations in this example: in all unit-constraints all formation rules FR do not impose any restrictions on the set of admissible pivot primitives.)

+Figure 37 (continued): Two examples of level 0 structs generated by the above generating system.
+Some primal "sub-class" labels are omitted.
 Note the substantial contribution of the environment to the elements of this class.